amidaware/trmm-docs/docs/using_chatgpt.md

 # Using ChatGPT to write scripts for use with Tactical RMM

-To streamline the process of generating scripts for Tactical RMM through ChatGPT and ensure they adhere to specific exit codes for various statuses, the following snippet provides a standardized request format.
+To streamline the process of generating scripts for Tactical RMM through ChatGPT and ensure they adhere to specific exit codes for various statuses, the following guide provides a standardized request format.
 This snippet is designed to be used by anyone needing to create scripts for Tactical RMM.

 Suggest exit codes used are: